-There shall be no automatic progression for designated positions.
-Progression to a higher step shall be through operation of the Technical Merit Progression process detailed in Appendix B.
+- h) The applicable steps in the Non-Degree Technical scale for Qualified Pharmacy Technicians appointed to a Designated Position are steps 5 to 8 inclusive. - i) There shall be no automatic progression for designated positions.
+Progression through this range shall be by way of the Technical Merit Progression process detailed in Appendix B.